 This Loven concrete truck arrived shortly and positioned in place just above the concrete pumper.

+The pumper is connected to a hose that is run from the roadside pumper to the creekside below.
 All concrete flows contained within this thick flexible 6 inch hose pipe.
 Note how it is supported above the river to be safe regarding contamination.

 From the business end of the concrete truck